-C. calc ecmwf p.exe
+C. calc_ecmwf_p.exe

 In the course of vertically interpolating meteorological fields, the real program requires 3-d pressure and geopotential height fields on the same levels as the other atmospheric fields.
-The calc_ecmwf_p.exe utility may be used to create such these fields for use with ECMWF sigma-level data sets.
+The calc_ecmwf_p.exe utility may be used to create these fields for use with ECMWF sigma-level data sets.
 Given a surface pressure field (or log of surface pressure field) and a list of coefficients A and B, calc_ecmwf_p.exe computes the pressure at an ECMWF sigma level k at grid point (i,j) as $P{ijk} = A_k + B_kPsfc{ij}$.
-The list of coefficients used in the pressure computation can be copied from a table appropriate to the number of sigma levels in the data set from http://old.ecmwf.int/products/data/technical/model_levels/index.html.
-This table should be written in plain text to a file, ecmwf_coeffs, in the current working directory; for example, with 16 sigma levels, the file emcwf_coeffs would contain something like:
+The list of coefficients used in the pressure computation can be copied from a table appropriate to the number of sigma levels in the data set from one of the following links: